orbeon/orbeon-forms-doc/Form-Runner-~-Configuration-properties-~-Persistence.md

 The `autosave` property specifies whether [[autosave|Form Runner ~ Autosave]] is supported.

+This is used as follows (confirmed for Orbeon Forms 4.4 to 4.10):

-If `true`, Form Runner enables autosave if the other [[conditions|Form-Runner-~-Autosave#enabling-autosave]] are met.
+- If `true`, Form Runner enables autosave if the other [[conditions|Form-Runner-~-Autosave#enabling-autosave]] are met.
 Otherwise, Form Runner will not attempt to enable autosave.

 ```xml
 <property